ddgromit/nginx-ssl-buildpack/README.md

 # Set the buildpack URL
 heroku config:set BUILDPACK_URL=https://github.com/ddgromit/nginx-ssl-buildpack
 ```

 After adding the buildpack, `nginx` will be available on your path.
-It is the responsibility of your app and it's `Procfile` to call nginx with a `nginx.conf` that you've generated.

-**You must generate nginx.conf yourself** because what port you're using depends on the `PORT` environment variable, which is different on every app.
+It is the responsibility of your app and it's `Procfile` to call nginx with a `nginx.conf` that you've generated.  **You must generate nginx.conf yourself** because what port you're using depends on the `PORT` environment variable, which is different on every app.

-nginx.conf
+### nginx.conf example

 ```Nginx
 worker_processes <%= ENV['NGINX_WORKERS'] || 4 %>;